 Beta is a measure of a share's volatility in relation to the market.
-The market (OTCQX average) beta is 1, while Air Canada's is 1.9566.
-This would suggest that Air Canada's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (OTCQX average) beta is 1, while Air Canada's is 2.5244.
+This would suggest that Air Canada's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 To put Air Canada's beta into context you can compare it against those of similar companies.